 To scan a document, you first need to install the Remote Scan Application (RSA) on your remote computer.
 Then you create a scan box on the printer's hard disk or use one of the default scan boxes.
-The scan box acts as a folder for your scanned files.
-The settings defined for the scan box determine where and in what format the scanned files are saved.
-After you create a scan box, you can scan your document on the Xerox Color 550/560 Printer.
-Using the RSA, you can retrieve files saved on the printer's hard disk and save them on any remote computer on the network.
+The scan box acts as a folder for your scanned jobs.
+The settings defined for the scan box determine where and in what format the scanned jobs are saved.
+You can use the Remote Scan Application (RSA) to create and manage custom scan boxes, and in addition, retrieve scanned jobs saved in the CX print server storage and save them on any remote computer on the network.
+After you create a scan box, you can scan your document on the Xerox 700 digital color press.